Man accused of murdering wife in Valentine's Day tragedy

-A Taranaki man accused of murdering his wife on Valentine's Day this year is now being held in a mental health facility, where he refuses to engage with forensic experts.
+A Taranaki man accused of murdering his wife on Valentine's Day this year is now being held in a psychiatric facility, where he refuses to engage with forensic experts.

 Henry Wensor can now be named as the man alleged to have killed Levonne Wensor, 48, after name suppression lapsed on Friday in the High Court at New Plymouth.